leknarf/loadcanary/README.md

 ENVIRONMENT
 -----------

     nodeload requires node to be installed somewhere on your path.
+You should a version of node that uses the fs module instead of posix (posix was renamed to fs on 2010/02/12).

 QUICKSTART
 ----------